| Could An Aspirin A Day Help Keep Prostate Cancer Away?ROCHESTER, MINN. -- A Mayo Clinic study suggests

 anti-inflammatory drugs (NSAIDs) may help protect against prostate cancer,

+the second leading cause of cancer death among men in the United States.
 The study found that men age 60 and older who used NSAIDs daily reduced

 their risk of prostate cancer by as much as 60 percent.
 The study also

+suggested that the beneficial effect may increase with age.
 The findings of this study are published in the March issue of Mayo

+Clinic Proceedings.
 The 1,362 Caucasian men in this study were followed for an average of

 five and one-half years.
 Of the 569 men who reported using NSAIDs daily, 23